Contact Sussex Damp Experts Now to Speak With an Expert.

 When a building has damp issues, the timber structure has most likely already begun to deteriorate.
 That’s why timber damp proofing treatments are crucial as a preventative precaution for potential structural problems, whether they’re used immediately after restoration or to treat old structures.
 Preventing and avoiding structural repairs is always preferable.
 But the concerns don’t apply only to the timber structure.
 Some types of fungus can also thrive in brickwork.
 Dry rot, unlike other wood-destroying fungi, may grow on and through brickwork, and in ideal conditions, it can even grow over and through dry materials.

-If you have any damp concerns with a property, please contact us or phone XX for guidance and assistance in dealing with the matter as soon as possible.
+If you have any damp concerns with a property, please message us or call 01273 257 765 for guidance and assistance in dealing with the matter as soon as possible.

 Waterproofing is the process of making an object or structure waterproof or water-resistant such that it remains relatively unaffected by water or resists water infiltration under certain conditions.